rebeccasimmons/springMVC/README.md

 ## Instructions on Running the Application

 To run this application, you will need to have an IDE installed on your computer.
 I have used **Eclipse** to develop this form.
-You will also need to use a web browser, **any browser will work**.
+You will also need to use a web browser, **any browser** will work.

 ## Input Requirements